hldu/HERAv1.0/README.md

 #  Seeking Help

 The detailed usage is described in the man page available together with the source code.
-If you have questions about HERA, you may send the questions to cliang@genetics.ac.cn or huilongdu@genetics.ac.cn.
+If you have questions about HERA, you may send the questions to cliang@genetics.ac.cn.